-Atticus Finger is the newest member of the American Sugar Cane League's agronomy team.
-Hired on May 1, 2015, Finger is in charge of seed increase stations in the Teche and northern regions.
-He is also working in League research activities including new variety outfield testing, cultural practices and pathology tests,
+Atticus Finger joined the agronomy staff of the American Sugar Cane League's agronomy team in May 2015.
+He is in charge of seed increase stations in the Mississippi River and Bayou Lafourche regions.
+He also works in other League research activities including new variety outfield testing, cultural practices and pathology tests,

-billet planting and whole stalk planter tests and other research activities
+billet planting and whole stalk planter tests throughout the region.

 Finger grew up in Labadieville and is no stranger